What is a Penthouse? Understanding the Ultimate in Luxury June 2026

 In the early 1900s, nobody wanted to live on an apartment building’s top floor.
 Here, the living space was dirty and poorly insulated.
 They were often occupied by servants or used for storage and laundry.

 New York City saw a surge in apartment construction during the post-war boom in the 1920s.
-Architects began to explore the idea of using the roof space of high-rise buildings for higher-end residences.
+Architects began to the idea of using the roof space of high-rise buildings for higher-end residences.
 The Plaza Hotel, overlooking Central Park, has the honor of hosting the first true penthouse in 1923.
 This sparked a trend.
 By the mid-1920s, luxury penthouses were popping up in major cities across the US.

 There were several reasons for the shift to penthouse living.